Multi-Jet Production in Deep Inelastic Scattering with Pythia: Results

 Measurements of multi-jet cross sections have also been carried out in the analysis.
-Dijet distributions of figure \ref{fig007:progression_dijets} are calculated with the average $p_\mathrm{T}$ of the hardest two jets.
+Dijet distributions of figure \ref{fig7:progression_dijets} are calculated with the average $p_\mathrm{T}$ of the hardest two jets.
 Merging of two additional jets is again sufficient, with additional samples contributing only little to the cross section.
-The merging setups with fixed $\Tilde{t}_\mathrm{MS}$ fail to describe the high-$p_\mathrm{T}$ tail of the data, especially with the UMEPS algorithm, while CKKW-L with dynamic merging scale provides a good description of the data also in this region, though some statistical fluctuations are still present.
+The merging setups with fixed $\Tilde{t}_\mathrm{MS}$ fail to describe the $p_{\mathrm{T}}$-slope of the data, overshooting it in the low-$p_\mathrm{T}$ region and undershooting in the high-$p_\mathrm{T}$ region.
+The CKKW-L merging with dynamic merging scale, instead, provides a good description of the data throughout the considered $p_{\mathrm{T}}$ range, though some statistical fluctuations are still present.

-Trijet distributions in figure \ref{fig008:progression_trijets} are obtained as the average $p_\mathrm{T}$ of the three hardest jets.
+Trijet distributions in figure \ref{fig8:progression_trijets} are obtained as the average $p_\mathrm{T}$ of the three hardest jets.
 The main takeaway of these comparisons is that $+2$-jet merging with three partons in the final state is still not enough to describe trijets, and there is an improvement in the cross sections when going from $+2$-jet to $+3$-jet merging.
 In general, we find that accurately describing $N$-jet cross sections requires at least $(N+1)$-jet merging.
 The highest multiplicity sample in a given merging run is treated differently than the other samples, as described in section~\ref{sec2.2:merging}: the events of $+3$-jet sample are assigned more vetoes when doing $+4$-jet merging (or higher).
 This together with the smaller size of the $+4$-parton sample creates some statistical uncertainty.
 The resulting distributions may vary up or down compared to the previous sample, even in the CKKW-L algorithm which only has positively weighted events.
-The observation is clear in figures \ref{fig006:progression_incjets} and \ref{fig007:progression_dijets}.
+The observation is clear in figures \ref{fig6:progression_incjets} and \ref{fig7:progression_dijets}.
 This kind of uncertainty is not accounted for in the upcoming figures, but could perhaps be reduced simply by increasing statistics of the last multiplicity sample, especially in the phase space in question.
 This, however, would be a significant computing effort.